 The Origin and History of Reggae Music

-For most people, the word “reggae” conjures very specific associations—dreadlocked warblers plucking out syncopated guitar beats under heavy marijuana clouds, for instance, chill vibes, palm trees, and tropical locations.
+For most people, the word “reggae” may spark the picture of dreadlocked warblers plucking out syncopated guitar beats under heavy marijuana clouds.
+Chill vibes, palm trees, and tropical locations may also come to mind.

 But how much do you really know about reggae?

-The history of reggae and how it became a universally accredited music genre is a fascinating story of ambition, commitment, and national pride.
+The history of reggae and how it became a universally accredited music genre that is listened to on record players around the world is a fascinating story.
+This story is built on ambition, commitment, and national pride.
 Building on indigenous Jamaican musical styles to address the plight of Jamaicans during the last half of the 20th century, reggae forged a new path for Jamaican music and helped bolster the nation’s image at a time when it was still exploring its newfound independence.

 The Roots of Reggae